schorschii/OCO-Server-Extensions/isc-dhcp-reservations/README.md

 6. Add the following permissions to your system users JSON role definition.
    ```
-   "IscDhcpReservationsController": true,  <-- general permission for this extension
    "Models\\IscDhcpServer": {
         "*": {             <-- allow reading reservations of all servers in config array
             "read": true